 Then, as you want them to go for a nap, close the blinds and the curtains and dim it enough that you’ve created a distinction between day and night.

 Sure, babies will sleep in the daylight, but that’s not the point.
 The point of dimming the lights is to, again, signal that it’s time for them to nap.
 You decide the time, then you give the signals, then you let them get at it.

-7. Encourage them to take a full feed.
+7. Encourage your newborn to take a full feed

-They need to eat a lot to nap well and if they haven’t eaten enough during the day you can bet they’ll wake up a few extra times in the night to make up for it.
+Newborns need to eat a lot to nap well and if they haven’t had enough milk during the day you can bet they’ll wake up a few extra times in the night to make up for it.

 With my third son, at just shy of 3 months, he still went down around 35 minutes after I started feeding him.
 As in, 1 pm I feed him and by 1:35 pm or 1:40 pm he is down for a nap.

 A general rule of thumb is this: put your newborn down to sleep no later than an hour and 20 minutes after you started feeding her.

 9. Establish a pre-nap and bedtime routine